-The San Juan Hospital is a licensed thirty-four-bed facility located in Monticello.
-The hospital offers a full spectrum of services including inpatient hospitalization, a critical care unit, general and orthopedic surgery, internal medicine, obstetrical services, CT scans, laboratory, radiology, sleep studies, mammography, ultrasonography, echocardiography, treadmill testing and physical therapy among others.
+San Juan Hospital is a licensed critical access hospital located in Monticello.
+The hospital offers a full spectrum of services including: inpatient hospitalization, critical care services, general and orthopedic surgery, obstetrical services, CT, MRI, X-Ray.
+Ultrasound, echocardiography and full-spectrum laboratory services.
+In addition to the hospital, San Juan Health operates three outpatient family practice clinics, seeing all patients from pediatrics to geriatrics in Monticello, Blanding and Spanish Valley.
 Consulting physicians hold regular clinics in cardiology, gynecology, ophthalmology, orthopedics and podiatry.
-The Health Service District offices and San Juan Hospital are at 364 West 100 North in Monticello, P.O.
-Box 308.
-Monticello.
-Utah 84535.
+In 2019, San Juan Hospital was recognized as a top 20 rural hospital in the nation for patient satisfaction by the National Rural Health Association.
+San Juan Hospital is located at 364 West 100 North in Monticello, P.O.
+Box 308, Monticello, Utah 84535.